girlgonedata/SQL_Project_Data_Job_Analysis/README.md

 - Pinterest - Data Analyst, Marketing: $232,423
 - Uclahealthcareers - Data Analyst (Hybrid/Remote): $217,000

-Here's a ChatGPT-generated bar chart visualizing the top 10 highest-paying remote Data Analyst jobs.
-The chart shows the companies and their corresponding average yearly salaries, with the highest-paying job listed at the top.

 ### 2. Skills for Top Paying Jobs
 To identify the skills needed for the highest-paying jobs, I joined job postings with skills data, revealing what employers prioritize for well-compensated positions.